lokeshgaddam20/Sentinel-Gemini/GCP-SETUP.md

 ## 🎉 Next Steps

-You're ready to run Corporate Copilot!
+You're ready to run Sentinel Gemini!
 Return to the main README.md to continue setup.